 I reside in the great state of Pennsylvania, the Keystone state, which is home to the Declaration of Independence and the United States Constitution.
 Pennsylvania has excellent firearms laws including state preemption, shall issue License to Carry Firearms, Castle Doctrine, Stand Your Ground, and the ability to own just about every type of firearm out there save for explosives.
 Article 1 Section 21 of our State Constitution states “The right of the citizens to bear arms in defense of themselves and the State shall not be questioned.”
 Yet, time and time again, politicians and those funded by Bloomberg money attempt to infringe on the rights of our citizens not only here in Pennsylvania but on a national level.
 It is because of these actions, I have dedicated my career to fighting for firearms rights.

 I’m an attorney who has focused and devoted my entire practice around firearms related matters, both for individuals and the firearms industry.
 I also have experience behind the counter of a gun store where I was the General Manager for over three years.
-Most days of the week I can be found fighting unconstitutional laws and regulations from behind a desk, and on others, I can be seen arming the free world and working on guns.
+Most days of the week I can be found fighting unconstitutional laws and regulations from behind a desk, and on others, I can be seen educating people as to the current state of the law on YouTube.
 I’ve spent countless unpaid hours writing comments in opposition to proposed regulatory rule changes and have also engaged in litigation both at the state and federal level regarding firearms issues.

 I’m also the host of The Legal Brief, a show that airs weekly on The Gun Collective.
 The purpose of The Legal Brief is to dispel the myths and misinformation that are pervasive in the gun world, as well as to break down firearms law into simple, easy to digest pieces that individuals can not only understand but share with their friends.
-If catching me on a weekly YouTube show is not enough, I frequently appear on the podcast This Week in Guns on the Firearms Radio Network.
+If catching me on a weekly YouTube show is not enough, I frequently appear on various firearm related podcasts and recently started The Gun Collective Podcast.